Timely Warning Notice [TWN] / Safety Alert

 By law, Adelphi University is not required to issue a timely warning for off-campus crimes; however, situations occurring off-campus are evaluated on a case-by-case basis to determine if there is a crime that poses an ongoing or serious threat to the community.
-A safety alert may be distributed to the Adelphi Community in the event that a situation arises off campus, that in the judgment of the Executive Director of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat to the off campus community.
+A safety alert may be distributed to the Adelphi Community in the event that a situation arises off campus, that in the judgment of the Chief of Campus Safety and Emergency Management of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat to the off campus community.

 When to issue a Timely Warning / Safety Alert?

 As soon as pertinent information is available, the Department of Public Safety and Transportation will evaluate the need to issue a timely warning based upon the following conditions: